OCF Connector for Impala on CDP: Install and Configure

 Place Query Log Files on HDFS

 Alation supports query log extraction from files located on HDFS and accessible through WebHDFS.
-To set up QLI:
+Ensure that the HDFS service is installed on the Cloudera Manager cluster for Alation to access WebHDFS.

 1. Make sure there are Impala audit event log files in the audit directories on Impala coordinator nodes that you want to track in Alation.
 The file names use the format: impala_audit_event_log_1.0-*.